adamdecaf/fed/client/docs/FEDApi.md

 > WireDictionary SearchFEDWIRE(ctx, optional)

+Search WIRE

-Search FEDWIRE names and metadata
+Search the FEDWIRE names and metadata with the provided query parameters

 ### Required Parameters